nicoleziegler/Workshop/README.md

 # Workshop
 UH Open Science Workshop

-Files for learning how to use Github for open science sharing.
+Files for learning how to use Github for open science practices.